james-t-larson/neutral-times-api/taskell.md

 - Use Git integration with SimpleCov to ensure that any change has tests written
     > simplecov-icov has a tool that can check tests for only changed files. this should ensure nearly 100% test coverage and catch anything that isn't tested
 - Images should mainly be sketches
+- Implement Custom Categories
+    > Custom Categories should be something before new categories suggestions

 ## To Do